- The average cost of car insurance in Massachusetts is $2,429 a year or $202 per month, based on our data analysis.

 Compare car insurance quotes in Massachusetts

-Compare the best car insurance options in Massachusetts by getting quotes from different insurance companies.
+Start your search for the best car insurance policy in Massachusetts by getting quotes from several insurers for comparison.

-In the table below, see an overview of various car insurance companies in Massachusetts, along with their average annual premiums.
+Below is a breakdown of car insurance companies in Massachusetts and their average annual premiums.

 Car insurance rates by city in Massachusetts

-Below, you’ll see the average annual car insurance cost of major cities in Massachusetts.
+Find below the average annual car insurance cost for drivers in some of Massachusetts’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.